-How to communicate about a product that doesn’t yet exist in the market?
-How to introduce foodstuff that is completely novel and that challenges consumers’ preconceptions of food?
+How do we communicate about a product that doesn’t exist in the market yet?
+How do we introduce a foodstuff that is completely novel and challenges consumers’ preconceptions of food?
 These are questions that Anna Häkämies and her team at Solar Foods work with on a daily basis.
 Solar Foods is a science-based startup focused on creating food out of thin air.
-The company’s bioprocess uses direct-air capture, natural fermentation, and renewable energy to create a novel protein called Solein.
+The company’s bioprocess uses direct-air capture, natural fermentation and renewable energy to create a novel protein called Solein.
 As the Head of Product Development and Partner, Häkämies is constantly working with ideas that might sound sci-fi and even inconceivable to some people.
 The company has an ambitious vision to launch the world’s most sustainable protein in 2023.
 Achieving this vision requires ongoing consumer research and rapid, iterative innovation to succeed.

 “For us, concept testing is a twofold path.
-We need to constantly test and develop our product, the Solein protein, to make it better, and at the same time, we need to test people’s perceptions of a novel ingredient”, Häkämies explains.
+We need to constantly test and develop our product, the Solein protein, to make it better and, at the same time, we need to test people’s perceptions of a novel ingredient,” Häkämies explains.
 Solar Foods is a business-to-business company whose primary customers are food manufacturers.
 However, when purchasing new and innovative food ingredients, manufacturers want to understand how consumers will react to these ingredients.
-Consumer research is thus a necessary part of innovation at Solar Foods.
+Therefore consumer research is a necessary part of innovation at Solar Foods.
 Häkämies and her team use Cambri to test different product qualities, ranging from the colour of the protein to brand attributes and messaging.

 How to do radical innovation – three tips from Anna Häkämies